hl2vr/hl2vr.github.io/index.md

     alt: "Impressions from the beta test"
     title: "Closed beta test has begun"
     excerpt: >-
-      On April 29th 2022, *Half-Life 2: VR* has entered closed beta-testing.
+      On April 29th 2022, *Half-Life 2: VR Mod* has entered closed beta-testing.
 We are now working hard to iron out as many of the kinks and issues that our beta testers will discover to get the game ready for a public release.
 Meanwhile, a few of our friends on Youtube have published their initial impressions of the mod.